Table of Contents[Hide][Show]

 Mammoth Cave is, well, mammoth.
-That’s just one reason to make Mammoth Cave Kentucky a stop on your next family vacation.
-Here are even more reasons to stop at this National Park treasure the next time you’re passing through Kentucky.
+It is the longest cave in the world.
+That’s just one reason to make Mammoth Cave in central Kentucky a stop on your next family vacation.
+Here are even more reasons to explore Mammoth Cave National Park treasure the next time you’re passing through Kentucky.

 Mammoth Cave Kentucky

 It’s tough to get two teens and one husband to agree on a family vacation destination.
 Our best trips have been accidental ones.
 And the best of those was the stop at Mammoth Cave in western Kentucky.

 Read More: 41 Fun FREE Things to Do in Kentucky

 Join our NEW Facebook Community: Making Travel Easier.
 We promise to always tell you what we would tell our best friend -- what works for kids, what doesn’t and what you need to know before you go to have the Best.
 Family.
 Vacation.
 Ever.
 Our group of travel experts are ready to answer your travel questions!

 We were meandering our way home from a spring break trip to Disney World in Orlando.
 (We’ve been several times and I definitely recommend NOT going to Disney World on spring break.
 It was so crowded that at times we couldn’t even move — literally, we got “stuck” in the passage near the “it’s a small world” ride, a pedestrian traffic jam that required a Disney cast member to disperse — much less get on the rides.)

 I just happened to look at the map as we wound our way through Kentucky and realized we were just a short jog away from Mammoth Cave.

 Underground at Mammoth Cave, Kentucky

 Perhaps it says something about my family, but we love going underground.
 We’ve been to three types of caves: